chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 From left to right you can run the Atlas Payout command in yarn, stop the node, update the node and/or the system, start the node again, resync the chain (using a blockchain image file to speed up the process) and run diagnostics (only works, if you run your node from root).

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/16.png)

+### Writing your Noderewards to a CSV-File through a Calendar Automation

+Download and unzip __AMB_Reward_to_csv_Calendar-Automation.workflow__.
+This is just a rough tool to write your Noderewards down automatically, until we have access to detailed AMB-net data from the past.
+Open this in Automator, convert it to -> Calendar Event, then save to have it in iCal, where you can set time and daily automatic execution.
+Adding it to iCal already executes the script.
+First day it just saves the compare values and on the second day it starts working accordingly.
+If there are no rewards that day, nothing is written to the csv.
+Always check the results, as API or other variables may change.
+But normally the script throws an error.

 ### What's next ?